Lucaspec72/LucaSoft-J.O.U.R.N.A.L/README.md

 How to use :

 When starting the program, it will prompt you to enter your username (case sensitive), and your password (or ask you to create one if the account doesn't exists yet).
-The password of a user cannot currently be changed, but the option should be added within a few weeks.
+The password of a user cannot currently be changed, but the option is planned.

 Note: this is a WIP project i've started around october 8 2021.